Personal Finance Strategy

 PhaseMonthly InvestmentDurationCorpus Generated

 Compare to a pure 100% SIP strategy (₹10,000/month for 20 years + continuing with same EMI): SIP corpus = ₹98.9L but loan runs full 20 years with no prepayment.
-The snowball strategy produces ₹66 lakh more wealth while simultaneously eliminating debt 6 years earlier.
-This is the complete picture that most "SIP beats prepayment" analyses miss.
+The snowball strategy produces ₹67 lakh more in liquid wealth while simultaneously eliminating debt 5 years earlier.
+This true compound math is the complete picture that most "SIP beats prepayment" analyses miss.

 Model the Snowball Effect for Your Loan